Explaining Generalization Power of a DNN Using Interactive Concepts: Introduction

 \section{Introduction}

-Although deep neural networks (DNNs) have achieved remarkable success in various tasks in recent years, the essential reason for the significant generalization power of a DNN is still unclear.
-People usually explained DNNs from different perspectives, \emph{e.g.}, examining the flatness of the loss landscape \cite{flat_minima}, deriving the theoretical bounds for the generalization \cite{pac_bound, norm_bound}, and developing some metrics for the representation power \cite{stiffness, CLEVER}.
+Although deep neural networks (DNNs) have achieved remarkable success nowadays, the essence for the superior generalization power of a DNN is still unclear.
+People usually explained DNNs via the flatness of the loss landscape~\cite{flat_minima} and theoretical bounds for the generalization~\cite{pac_bound, norm_bound}, or by proposing new metrics for the representation power~\cite{stiffness, CLEVER}.
+In recent years, analyzing the capacity or blind spots of encoding specific concepts represents an emerging direction in explaining DNNs~\cite{deng2021bottleneck, chengxv}.

-Unlike the above studies, in this paper, we revisit the generalization power of a DNN from a new perspective, \emph{i.e.}, the generalization power may be owing to the fact that the DNN encodes generalizable concepts for inference.

-\textbf{Concept-emergence phenomenon.} Unlike graphical models, a DNN does not provide physical units to explicitly encode certain symbolic concepts.
-In spite of that, the emergence of visual concepts has been observed by~\citet{ren2021AOG} on different DNNs trained for various tasks.
-Specifically, the DNN usually does not use each input variable (\emph{e.g.}, a pixel in an image or a word in a sentence) for inference independently.
-Instead, the DNN usually encodes various interactions between different input variables for inference.~\citet{ren2021AOG, ren_baseline, deng2021bottleneck} have found that a few interactions directly make numerical effects on the inference score of the DNN.
-Furthermore,~\citet{ren_baseline} used such interactive concepts to derive the optimal baseline value of input variables.~\citet{deng2021bottleneck} proved the representation bottleneck of the DNN based on such interactive concepts.

-Therefore, each interaction with considerable effects on the inference score can be considered as a specific \textit{interactive concept}, which represents an AND relationship between a set of input variables encoded by the DNN.
-For example, in Figure~\ref{fig:causal_graph}, the face concept consists of patches of the $S=\{ \text{eyes}, \text{nose}, \text{mouth}\}$, which represents an AND relationship between all these three patches $x_i (i \in S)$.
-Only if all patches in the concept $S$ are present, the concept $S$ is activated and makes a numerical effect on the network output.
-The masking of any patches will deactivate this concept $S$ and remove the effect.

-More crucially, given an input sample $\boldsymbol{x}$ with $n$ input variables, we have $2^n$ ways to mask the input sample. ~\citet{ren2021AOG} have proven that the network outputs of all the $2^n$ different masked samples could be well mimicked by the numerical effects of a few interactive concepts.
-This guarantees the faithfulness of considering such interactive concepts as inference patterns encoded by the DNN.

-\textbf{Explaining generalization power using interactive concepts.} Unlike previous studies, the emergence of interactive concepts provides us a more straightforward way to analyze the representation power of a DNN, \emph{i.e.}, people can directly examine whether the DNN learns generalizable concepts for inference. \textbf{Let a concept be frequently extracted by the DNN from training samples.
-If this concept is generalizable, then this concept is supposed to also frequently appear in testing samples.
-Otherwise, the concept is considered to have poor generalization power.} Compared to previous studies, we believe that such an examination of the disentangled concepts is \textit{a more straightforward way to analyze the generalization power of a DNN.}